-Priestholm TopCo Ltd ("the Company or the Parent") is a Limited Liability Company incorporated and domiciled in United Kingdom.
+Priestholm TopCo Ltd ("the Company or the Parent") is incorporated in Jersey.
 The registered office is located at 4th Floor, St Paul's Gate, 22-24 New Street, St. Helier, JE1 4TR, Jersey.

-Priestholm TopCo Ltd and its subsidiaries (collectively, the Group) is principally engaged in providing an agency service, marketing and letting holiday cottages, which are located in the UK, Ireland and New Zealand.
+Priestholm TopCo Ltd and its subsidiaries (collectively, the Group) is principally engaged in providing short term holiday lets through its eco-cabin sites or through its holiday letting agency and marketing service, which are located in the UK, Ireland and New Zealand.
 Information on the Group's structure is in note 20.
-Information on other related party relationships of the Group is provided in note 32.
+Information on other related party relationships of the Group is provided in note 33.